 The first consideration was, should we move over to a WAV (a wheelchair accessible vehicle)?
 A big step!
 Also a BIG car!
 We have a very tight access route to our house, down a narrow lane, so ‘big’ could be tricky!

-EJ is still small enough to lift in and out of the car, so we considered just getting a slightly bigger, regular family car.
-Perhaps investing in a turny chair (they do look fab!) as EJ is getting pretty good at assisted standing transfers from her wheelchair.
+J is still small enough to lift in and out of the car, so we considered just getting a slightly bigger, regular family car.
+Perhaps investing in a turny chair (they do look fab!) as J is getting pretty good at assisted standing transfers from her wheelchair.

 Once I started to look around at what other people’s WAVs were like, it dawned on me that many of them looked a little (well, a lot!) like the new version of the classic VW campervan.
 And that is because the VW Transporter van or the Caravelle people carrier are the same base model as the new VW California campervan!

-Holidays can be really tricky for us as EJ needs a safe bed to sleep in, and we always have to run around hotel rooms or holiday homes making everything EJ safe (like toddler safe, but taller and longer reach proof!)!
+Also holidays can be really tricky for us as J needs a safe bed to sleep in, and we always have to run around hotel rooms or holiday homes making everything J safe (which is a similar concept to ‘toddler safe’, but taller and longer reach proof!)!
 It can be pretty stressful, and we dabbled with a bit of camping last year, which we all really enjoyed.

 We (I say we, but I think it was really just me, as big E had campervan in his mind for the future all along) had had a slightly mad idea that we could do with a small caravan (again limted by access to our driveway, it would have to be the smallest of small caravans like this cutey here)!
 We even went to the caravan and campervan show last year and checked some out, including checking out a few VW transporter conversions.